dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 }
 ```

 The `StateHasChanged` method signals to the runtime that the component's state has changed and it needs to be rendered.
 Components are rendered automatically by the runtime when it's parameters change or when a UI event is fired on that component.
-In this case the event triggering the state change came from a different component, so `StateHasChanged` must be called manually.
+In this case the event triggering the state change came from a different component, so `StateHasChanged` needs to be called manually.

 When the `OnConfirm` event is fired, the customized pizza should be added to the user's order.
 Add an `Order` field to the `Index` component to track the user's order.